 Aporeto avoids these problems in innovative ways:

-- Aporeto deploys as a daemon-set in your OpenShift cluster.
-Aporeto auto-discovers workloads and dynamically generates cryptographic identity per workload.
+- Aporeto deploys as a daemon-set in your RedHat OpenShift cluster.
+Through this, Aporeto auto-discovers workloads and dynamically generates cryptographic identity per workload.

 - Identity is derived from container tags/labels and EC2 instance metadata, providing context on where the application is running.

-- By ingesting OpenShift YAML files, Aporeto defines policy-as-code because application dependencies are well understood.
+- By ingesting RedHat OpenShift YAML files, Aporeto defines policy-as-code because application dependencies are well understood.

 - Alternatively, Aporeto can suggest whitelist security policies after visualizing application dependency maps to help you lock your application down and keep its behavior as it was intended.